populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 Now let's look at what is there in this top positions.
 Open the [chimpanzee genome assembly in the USCS genome browser](https://genome.ucsc.edu/cgi-bin/hgTracks?db=panTro5&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr1%3A78555444%2D78565444&hgsid=1293765481_hOBCvmiwGLVKt1SRo9yIaRFa0wYc) and copy paste the chromosme and coordiantes in the format they are printed (chr:start-end) in the search tab.

-**QN: Is there any gene in the window?
+**Q8:** Is there any gene in the window?
 Can you figure out the name of the gene and its possible function?
-(Hint: click in the drawing on the gene on the RefSeq Non-Chimp tab, which contains genes identified in other organisms, with high sequence similarity to that region of the chimp genome, which is a strong suggestion the chimp also has that gene there)**
+(Hint: click in the drawing on the gene on the RefSeq Non-Chimp tab, which contains genes identified in other organisms, with high sequence similarity to that region of the chimp genome, which is a strong suggestion the chimp also has that gene there)

 <details>